On Robust Inference in Time Series Regression

-\begin{spacing}{1} \textbf{Abstract:} Least squares regression with heteroskedasticity and autocorrelation consistent (HAC) standard errors has proved very useful in cross section environments.
-However, several major difficulties, which are generally overlooked, must be confronted when transferring the HAC estimation technology to time series environments.
-First, most economic time series have strong autocorrelation, which renders HAC regression parameter estimates highly inefficient.
-Second, strong autocorrelation similarly renders HAC conditional predictions highly inefficient.
-Finally, the structure of most popular HAC estimators is ill-suited to capture the autoregressive autocorrelation typically present in economic time series, which produces large size distortions and reduced power in hypothesis testing, in all but the largest sample sizes.
-We show that all three problems are largely avoided by the use of a simple dynamic regression (DynReg), which is easily implemented and also avoids possible problems concerning strong exogeneity.
-We demonstrate the advantages of DynReg with detailed simulations covering a range of practical issues.
+{ \begin{spacing}{1} \textbf{Abstract:} Least squares regression with heteroskedasticity consistent standard errors (``OLS-HC regression") has proved very useful in cross section environments.
+However, several major difficulties, which are generally overlooked, must be confronted when transferring the HC technology to time series environments via heteroskedasticity and autocorrelation consistent standard errors (``OLS-HAC regression").
+First, in plausible time-series environments, OLS parameter estimates can be inconsistent, so that OLS-HAC inference fails even asymptotically.
+Second, most economic time series have autocorrelation, which renders OLS parameter estimates inefficient.
+Third, autocorrelation similarly renders conditional predictions based on OLS parameter estimates inefficient.
+Finally, the structure of popular HAC covariance matrix estimators is ill-suited for capturing the autoregressive autocorrelation typically present in economic time series, which produces large size distortions and reduced power in HAC-based hypothesis testing, in all but the largest samples.
+We show that all four problems are largely avoided by the use of a simple and easily-implemented dynamic regression procedure, which we call DURBIN.
+We demonstrate the advantages of DURBIN with detailed simulations covering a range of practical issues.

+\textbf{Acknowledgments:} For detailed comments we are greatly indebted to the editor, co-editor, and two referees.
+In addition we gratefully acknowledge useful discussions and/or comments from Rob Engle, Domenico Giannone, Jim Hamilton, Daniel Lewis, Nour Meddahi, Ulrich M{\"u}ller, Serena Ng, Lasse Pedersen, Pierre Perron, Peter Phillips, Mikkel Plagborg-Moller, Peter Schmidt, George Tauchen, Tim Volgelsang, Mark Watson, Ken West, and Jeff Wooldridge.
+We are also grateful to seminar participants at Michigan State University and the University of Pennsylvania, and conference participants at the 2022 NBER Summer Institute, the 2023 joint meetings of the Royal Economic Society and Scottish Economic Society, and the 2023 Copenhagen Conference on Advances in Financial Econometrics.
+All remaining errors or misunderstandings are ours alone.